bgoonz/docs-collection/github/github/authenticating-to-github/managing-commit-signature-verification/about-commit-signature-verification.md

 ---
 title: About commit signature verification
-intro: 'Using GPG or S/MIME, you can sign tags and commits locally.
-These tags or commits are marked as verified on {% data variables.product.product_name %} so other people can be confident that the changes come from a trusted source.'
+intro: "Using GPG or S/MIME, you can sign tags and commits locally.
+These tags or commits are marked as verified on {% data variables.product.product_name %} so other people can be confident that the changes come from a trusted source."
 redirect_from:
   - /articles/about-gpg-commit-and-tag-signatures/
   - /articles/about-gpg/
   - /articles/about-commit-signature-verification
   - /github/authenticating-to-github/about-commit-signature-verification
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Identity
   - Access management
 shortTitle: Commit signature verification
 ---

 ## About commit signature verification

 You can sign commits and tags locally, to give other people confidence about the origin of a change you have made.
 If a commit or tag has a GPG or S/MIME signature that is cryptographically verifiable, GitHub marks the commit or tag {% ifversion fpt %}"Verified" or "Partially verified."{% else %}"Verified."{% endif %}